We would like to take this opportunity to reassure the young people and families that we support.

 - Risk assessments and procedures have been adapted and reviewed so they continue to be in line with current changes.

-- All staff will be encouraged to wear PPE as appropriate and have their own hand sanitiser.
+- All staff will be provided with and encouraged to wear PPE as appropriate and have their own hand sanitiser.

-- All staff and young people and their families attending activities or appointments will be encouraged to do a lateral flow test.
+- All staff and young people and their families attending activities or appointments will be encouraged to do a lateral flow test before attending.

-- We have suggested staff accept vaccination once it is offered to them.
+- All staff have been encouraged to accept vaccination when it is offered to them.

 - Young people who require 1:1 guiding/support will be encouraged to attend with a parent/carer who will be on hand to support them.